Lunaware/optipost-lua/README.md

 # Optipost
-**Optipost** is a WEB > ROBLOX communications library that helps issue jobs to specific servers inside of a game, and vice versa.
+**Optipost** is a ROBLOX HTTP communications library written in roblox-ts that helps issue jobs to specific servers inside of a game, and vice versa.

 ```ts
 /**